-I achieved a First Class honours degree in Journalism and Creative Writing from the University for the Creative Arts in 2018, and am currently studying an MA in Creative Writing with the Open University.
+I have a degree in Journalism and Creative Writing from the University for the Creative Arts, and an MA in Creative Writing (focused on poetry) with the Open University.

 Get in Contact!